jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 Attaching URLs
 ==============

-A new feature in 'Attachments' version 2.0 is the ability to "attach" URLs to content items.
+Besides files, 'Attachments' version 3.0 has is the ability to "attach" URLs to content items.
 When you bring up one of the "Add attachment" dialog boxes, you will see a button labeled as "Enter URL instead".
 If you click on it you will get an entry field for the URL and see two options: